 MCAN understands that school counselors are well-positioned to take a leadership role within their community as they inform and guide the postsecondary trajectories of their students.
 This program will provide counselors with an opportunity to share ideas, pose questions, digest evidence-based research, review school and district policies, and discuss interventions that support college and career readiness in postsecondary planning.

-The school counselor fellowship will focus on urgent and timely issues impacting school counselor practice.
-Fellows will investigate how the pandemic, mental health & wellness, and equity driven practices influence college and career readiness and postsecondary planning.
-Action oriented plans will be developed to increase practices that best support students as they navigate their postsecondary path in an erratic and changing environment.
+The two-year school counselor fellowship will focus on urgent and timely issues impacting school counselor practice.
+Fellows will investigate how mental health, wellness, and equity-driven practices influence college and career readiness and postsecondary planning.
+Action-oriented plans will be developed to increase practices that best support students as they navigate their postsecondary path in an erratic and changing environment.